samrdd/Machine-Learning-Python-/README.md

 # Machine-Learning-Python-

-- This repository contains Machine Learning projects developed with the Python programming language.
+-This repository contains Machine Learning projects developed with the Python programming language.